 The word gargoyle is from the French word Gargouille, which means throat.

-Putting the two together, we get the image of someone with their head thrown back.
-Their mouth represents the shape of a funnel.
-And blowing air from their lungs through a liquid at the back of their throat, to ease a sore throat.
+If someone throws their head back, their mouth represents the shape of a funnel.
+Then, if they blow air from their lungs through a liquid at the back of their throat.
 What they are doing is gargling.
 Hence the word gargoyle.